guilgautier/DPPy/docs/finite_dpps/definition.rst

 Existence
 =========

-Some common sufficient conditions for existence are:
+Some common sufficient conditions to guarantee existence are:

 	.. math::
 		:label: suff_cond_K